 Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
 There will be an online payment fee of 3.1% for payments submitted by credit or debit card.
 Directions for payment can be found at the end of the online registration form and in your e-mail confirmation which will be sent to the parent email address you provide on the registration form.

-For Quarter 1 courses, exam fees are due by October 30, 2020.
-A penalty fee will be charged between October 31 and March 1 of $40 per exam.
+A penalty fee will be charged between November 16 and March 4, 2022 of $40 per exam.